christsven/H.E.A.T/reports/report-2.md

 ##### Marineinfanteriegruppe

+Reinstated in 2014, Germany has a regiment-sized contingent of actual marines, trained for incursions by sea, stealth operations with motorless row boats, rescue maneuvers and anti-piracy missions.
+Equipped in a similar fashion to normal grenadiers.

 | Unit name | Unit type |
 | :---- | ---- |
 | Cost | Cost by veterancy |